 Function codes are loaded into the EAX register before executing the CPUID instruction.
 CPUID functions are divided into two types:

-- Standard functions include the earliest features offered in the x86 architecture. - Extended functions include newer features of the x86 and AMD64 architectures, such as SSE, SSE2, and 3DNow! instructions, and long mode.
+■ Standard functions return information about features common to all x86 implementations, including the earliest features offered in the x86 architecture, as well as information about the presence of newer features such as SSE, SSE2, and SSE3 instructions.